koder101/Utility_Installer_ForMultipleVMs/README.md

 4. Some utility's silent installation works well with `Invoke-Command` and some with `PSTools`.
 Most of the utilities can be installed via `Invoke-Command`, if not then use the `PSTools`.
 For this change in the PowerShell script.

+## Contributing

+Contributions are welcome!

+1. Check for open issues or open a fresh issue to start a discussion around a feature idea or a bug.
+2. Fork the repository to start making your changes to the master branch (or branch off of it).
+3. I recommend to prepare a test which shows that the bug was fixed or that the feature works as expected.
+4. Send a pull request and bug the maintainer until it gets merged and published. :smiley:

+## Contact

+Have some questions?
+Found a bug?
+Create [new issue](https://github.com/koder101/Utility_Installer_ForMultipleVMs/issues/new).

+## License

+Winium is released under the MIT license.
+See [LICENSE](LICENSE) for details.